Jackie-Aniki/make2d/README.md

 2. lifecycle management ✔️ (solution below)
 3. efficient collision detection or physics ✔️ (check2d)

-## Lifecycle management
+### Lifecycle management problem

 * If you don't properly manage destroying an entity, stuff it had attached to it will become a memory leak and kill the app.
 * When you create a game world, its good to organize it in a tree like way of hierarchy of objects.
 * Let's take almost any entity in any game, most likely it has some stuff attached in this hierarchy (a home might have some chairs, a tank might have a driver and ammunition, etc.)

+### Lifecycle management solution

-So here, all classes of this framework implement `abstract class Lifecycle`.
+* So, [all classes](https://jackie-aniki.github.io/make2d/hierarchy.html#Lifecycle) of this framework implement [LifecycleProps](https://jackie-aniki.github.io/make2d/interfaces/LifecycleProps.html).
-When a Lifecycle is destroyed, it emits and closes `destroy$` event subject.
+* When a Lifecycle is destroyed, it emits and closes `destroy$` event subject.
-Along with destroying his children, which in turn behave the same.
+* Along with destroying his children, which in turn behave the same.
-To destroy an entity just call `destroy()`.
-All Lifecycles also have `update$` event subject to which you may also subcribe to add your logic.

 ## Usage